ogaseb/PlanningPoker/README.md

 yarn install
 ```

-Next you need to go to the `package.json` in your `root` and change or add line to
+Next you need to go to the `package.json` in your `/client` and change or add line to

 ```
 "proxy": "http://localhost:5000",